Dwarka: Climate

-According to the Köppen-Geiger classification, Dwarka has a subtropical desert/low-latitude arid hot climate.
+According to the Köppen-Geiger classification, Dwarka has the hot semi-arid climate (BSh) typical of Gujarat, bordering upon a hot arid climate (BWh).
 The Holdridge life zones system of bio-climatic classification identifies Dwarka in or near the subtropical thorn woodland biome.
+The “average” annual rainfall is 490 mm spread over a rainy period of 16 days limited to the months of June to September.
+However, the variability is among the highest in the world with coefficient of variation of around sixty per cent – among the few comparably variable climates in the world being the Line Islands of Kiribati, the Pilbara coast of Western Australia, the sertão of Northeastern Brazil, and the Cape Verde islands.
+Extremes of annual rainfall have ranged from as little as 15.0 mm in 1987 to as much as 1288.1 mm in 2010, while as much as 355.8 mm fell in one day on 2 July 1998.

-The average annual rainfall is 490 mm spread over a rainy period of 16 days with rainfall limited to the months of June to September; the average maximum temperature is 30 C with a record high of 42.7 C and an average minimum temperature of 23.6 C with a minimum of 6.1 C; the average annual relative humidity is 72%, with a maximum of 80%.
+The average maximum temperature is 30 C with a record high of 42.7 C and an average minimum temperature of 23.6 C with a minimum of 6.1 C; the average annual relative humidity is 72%, with a maximum of 80%.

 Demographics

 As of the 2011 Census of India, Dwarka had a population of 38873 (as per Census 2011, the population reported is 38,873).
 Males constitute 20,306 of the population, and females constitute 18,567.
 Dwarka has an average literacy rate of 75.94%, lower than the national average of 78.03%; the male literacy rate is 83%, and the female literacy rate is 68.27%.
 11.98% of the population is under six years of age.